arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 > I highly suggest reading
 [a Martin Fowler article](https://martinfowler.com/articles/injection.html) about inversion of control (IoC) containers.
-It contains almost everything you need to know about IoC, so I’m going to talk about practice only here.
+It contains almost everything you need to know about IoC, so I’m going to talk about practice only.

 ### Modules